-The Impact of Separation, Loss and Grief: - Explain why loss and grief are key to understanding clinical issues in adoption.
-Clinical Strategies for Healing - Identify reasons why the loss and grief reactions of adopted and foster children are often not recognized.
-Module 4 Define ambiguous loss, distinguish between the two types of ambiguous loss, and describe how ambiguous loss may manifest in those who are affected. - Give examples of specific losses that children and youth often experience related to adoption.
-Compare the loss experiences of adopted children separated from their birth parents at birth with the experiences of those separated later, after having experience living with the birth family. - Describe behavioral reactions to ambiguous loss. - Explain how ambiguous loss may complicate a child's ability to resolve grief and form new relationships. - Identify factors that influence how a child reacts to grief. - Identify basic clinical strategies in addressing issues of grief and loss with adult adoptees. - Describe features of disenfranchised grief defined by Doka and circumstances under which it occurs. - Explain the nature of disenfranchised grief and its potential impacts on adoptive parents and birth parents. - Contrast the experience of loss by adoption with the experience of loss by death. - Identify and describe the four psychological tasks associated with the Good Grief Model.
-Describe goals and strategies that can be used in individual and family therapy to help children grieve their losses and facilitate deeper attachment between child and parent. - Explain the purpose and appropriate uses of Loss Box and W.I.S.E.
+Module 4: The Impact of Separation, Loss and Grief: Clinical Strategies for Healing

+- Explain why loss and grief are key to understanding clinical issues in adoption. - Identify reasons why the loss and grief reactions of adopted and foster children are often not recognized. - Define ambiguous loss, distinguish between the two types of ambiguous loss, and describe how ambiguous loss may manifest in those who are affected. - Give examples of specific losses that children and youth often experience related to adoption. - Compare the loss experiences of adopted children separated from their birth parents at birth with the experiences of those separated later, after having experience living with the birth family. - Describe behavioral reactions to ambiguous loss. - Explain how ambiguous loss may complicate a child's ability to resolve grief and form new relationships. - Identify factors that influence how a child reacts to grief. - Identify basic clinical strategies in addressing issues of grief and loss with adult adoptees. - Describe features of disenfranchised grief defined by Doka and circumstances under which it occurs in members of the adoption kinship network. - Identify and describe the four psychological tasks associated with the Good Grief Model. - Describe goals and strategies that can be used in individual and family therapy to help children grieve their losses and facilitate deeper attachment between child and parent. - Explain the purpose and appropriate uses of Loss Box and of W.I.S.E.
 Up! as therapeutic tools.
-Trauma and Neurobiology - Explain the roles and relationship of genes and experiences in brain development. - Explain the concept of use-dependent brain development and its clinical implications.
-Module 5 Define brain plasticity, describe how it varies by region of the brain and developmental stage, and the implications for interventions that build new neural pathways. - Explain the roles of nurturing and capacity-building in addressing the effects of early adversity. - Identify neurodevelopmental consequences of prenatal exposure to cocaine, nicotine, and methamphetamine. - Compare moderate/tolerable stress with toxic stress and describe the effects of each.